wp-plugins/my-own-little-ebay-shop/readme.txt

 == To Do ==

 * work on the css (options, items, listings).
+* shop search.
+* use shop description for welcome message
 * When retrieving, ask if you want to: replace all categories, add/remove new/deleted categories.
 Keep user's nice names.
-* Cooler loading for retrieving.
 * Pagination for shop.
-* Option to set shop name nice name, Thumbs size(3232, 6464, 9696), "Temp files" life length.
 * Item ending time/date: Need Time Spamp from wordpress.
+* check if new changes have been made to the shop before recreating the temp file.

 == Change log ==
+v0.3:
+* Cooler loading for retrieving.
+* Temp files life length option.

 v0.2:

 * alpha version